 GRIEG MINUTE BY MINUTE

-For the 175th anniversary of Grieg’s birth, on June 15th 2018, Norways most prominent musicians will perform all Grieg’s music live on national television, NRK 1.
-The transmission will last around 30 hours and Eide will perform some of Grieg’s most famous pieces, his opus 43, Saturday June 16th, approximately between 9 and 10 am.
+For the 175th anniversary of Grieg’s birth, on June 15th-16th 2018, Norways most prominent musicians performed all Grieg’s music live on national television, NRK.
+Eide performed some of Grieg’s most famous pieces, his Opus 43, including “Butterfly” and “To the Spring” and Opus 9, Romances and Ballades, together with singer Astrid Nordstad.
+These performances are available on “Grieg minute by minute”.

 Eide is planning a new recording called Piano Pictures in 2018.